Anshit-v/Employee-Turnover-Prediction/README.md

 After calculating accuracy, f1 score from various models like Random Forest, KNN , XGBoost , etc. I have selected Random forest as it was providing highest accuracy.

-Further for front end , I have used Flask then deployed model on Heroku .
+Further for front end , I have used Flask then deployed the model on Heroku .